newkisoft/newki-inventory-main/README.md

 ## Libraries

-Some classes are shared betwean micro projects and the main project.
+Some classes are shared between micro projects and the main project.
 I use the project below and Baget to share the classes

 <pre>git clone https://github.com/newkisoft/newki-libraries.git</pre>